 Specific Offense Characteristics

 Probation officers, prosecutors, and judges also consider Specific Offense Characteristics (SOC) when evaluating where the conviction falls within the Sentencing Table.
-These additional “aggravating factors” typically consider the effects the defendant’s crime had on victims.
+These additional “aggravating factors” typically consider the effects the defendant’s crime had on the victims.

 Some examples of SOCs for white-collar offenses include: